 All children at Castle View Academy are included in all parts of the academy curriculum and we aim for all children to be included on academy trips.
 We will provide the best support we can offer to ensure this happens.
-We always take the correct number of adults with us to ensure all students' need are met and catered for.
+We always take the correct number of adults with us and sometimes we ask that children come with their parent or carer so that we can work together to make sure the trip is successful for everyone.